Skip to main content

 After filing, your job is notice management.
 Track the case in this order: receipt notice, biometrics, possible RFE/RFI/RFO, possible interview, then written decision.

 Your first checkpoint is the receipt notice.
 USCIS says you should generally receive it within 30 days after filing, and the 13-character receipt number is what you use to track status online.
 Keep the notice with your expired card as practical proof of pending status for work, travel, and ID processes where requested.
-Add current extension validity period after verification.
+Verify the current extension validity period in the receipt notice and current USCIS guidance before relying on it.
 If a notice seems missing, check Case Status Online before submitting a non-delivery request.

 If you receive an RFE, run it like an operations checklist.
 Match every requested item to a labeled exhibit, send all requested materials together in one batch, and keep names, dates, addresses, and timeline details consistent with what you already filed.
 A partial response is treated as a request for a decision on the current record, so assume USCIS may decide on what is already in the file.